shopware/admin-api-reference/docs/concepts/endpoint-structure/writing-entities/bulk-payloads.md

 ## Performance

-When using the Sync API, by default each record is written individually.
-In addition, various indexing processes are also triggered in the background, depending on which data was written.
+Various indexing processes are triggered in the background, depending on which data was written.

-However, this leads to a high load on the server and can be a problem with large imports.
-Therefore, it is possible that all data is written in a single transaction and the indexing is moved to an asynchronous process in the background.
+This leads to a high load on the server and can be a problem with large imports.
+Therefore, it is possible that the indexing is moved to an asynchronous process in the background.

 You can control the behaviour using the following headers: